mbkoltai/ExaStoLog/doc/README.md

 #### Regression of variables by transition rates

-We can also perform linear regression of model variable or attractor state (probability) values as a function of transition rates and plot the regression coefficients (R^2).
+We can also perform linear regression of model variables or attractor states as a function of transition rates and plot the regression coefficients (R^2).
-We first need to set arguments defining the type and properties of the plot and of the fitting, and also whether we want to fit
+We first need to set arguments defining the type and properties of the plot and of the fitting, and also whether we want to fit model variables or states:

 ```MATLAB
 plot_type_flag={'par_var','heatmap','r_sq'}; % {'par_var','heatmap'/'lineplot','r_sq'/'slope'}